Agyolchu/tinder-cli/README.md

 ## Getting Tinder API token

 In order to access tinder an API token is required.
-Recommended library for retrieving API token:
+You can get your Tinder API token in multiple ways.

+Once logged in to [Tinder.com](https://tinder.com), inspect any fetch / xhr request and locate your "X-Auth-Token".

+Or you can use the following library:

 [https://github.com/meister245/tinder-token](https://github.com/meister245/tinder-token#cli-script)